Is your Free T4 really in the Normal Range? Optimal vs Normal levels & More

 T4 with NDT (Armour, WP thyroid, Naturethroid)

-The way that T4 changes with both NDT isn't always straightforward.
+The way that T4 changes with NDT aren't as straightforward as it is with T4 only medications.

-Any thyroid medication that contains T3 thyroid hormone will generally cause your free T4 level to lower.
+Any thyroid medication that contains T3 thyroid hormone, at high enough doses, will generally cause your free T4 level to drop (11).

 The degree of how much it lowers largely depends on the dose of T3 you are taking.